 Farro, Hazelnuts & Cauliflower Salad

 Never tried farro before?
-It's about time you tried it!
-The ancient wheat grain "tastes like brown rice, but with a pleasant chewier texture and nuttier flavor," explains registered dietitian Toby Amidor.
+It's about time you did.
+The ancient wheat grain "tastes like brown rice, but with a pleasant chewier texture and nuttier flavor," says registered dietitian Toby Amidor.
 "One cup contains 220 calories, 5 grams of fiber, and 8 grams of protein.
 It's also chock full of antioxidant vitamins A and E and minerals like magnesium and iron."
-To make this filling salad, prepare the farro according to box instructions, roast the cauliflower in a 400°F oven with some olive oil and ground pepper and then let both dishes cool off for a while.
+To make this filling salad, prepare the farro according to box instructions, roast the cauliflower in a 400 degrees Fahrenheit oven with some olive oil and ground pepper, and then let both dishes cool off for a while.
 To plate the dish, layer the farro, hazelnuts, and cauliflower on top of a bed of greens and toss with a bit of dressing.

 Rosemary Pan Chicken with Roasted Butternut Squash & Broccoli